FanChenNUS/FanChenNUS.github.io/_teaching/2018-2022-01-spring-teaching-1.md

 2018-2022, Department of Mechanical Engineering, National University of Singapore
 ------------------------------------------------------------------------------------
-o	ME1102 - Engineering Principles and Practice I o	ME2112 - Strength of Materials o	ME2115 - Mechanics of Machines: Vibration Lab
+ -ME1102 - Engineering Principles and Practice I -ME2112 - Strength of Materials
+ -ME2115 - Mechanics of Machines: Vibration Lab